-Also, as of December 31, 2023, there are sales transactions with repurchase commitments of certificates of deposit and Treasury bonds with banking companies, at an average annual interest rate of 5.15 percent, with a settlement date between January 2024 and September 2025 (as of December 31, 2022, they had an average annual interest rate of 4.60 percent, with a settlement date between January 2023 and September 2025).
+(a) As of December 31, 2024, repurchase agreements involving certificates of deposit and Treasury bonds with banking institutions remain in effect, with an average annual interest rate of 4.47 percent and settlement dates between January and September 2025 (as of December 31, 2023, they had an average annual interest rate of 5.15 percent and settlement dates between January 2024 and September 2025).

-As of December 31, 2023, the Central Bank has current repurchase agreements of credit portfolio represented by securities with Banks, which have an average annual interest rate of between 0.50% and 3.50%, with settlement dates between January 2024 and September 2025 (as of December 31, 2022, the annual interest rate was between 0.50% and 3.50%, with settlement dates between March 2023 and September 2025).
+Also, as of December 31, 2024, the Bank maintains active credit portfolio repurchase agreements represented by securities with banking institutions, with an interest rate ranging from 0.50 percent to 1.25 percent annually and maturity dates between January and September 2025 (as of December 31, 2023, they had an interest rate ranging from 0.50 percent to 3.50 percent annually and maturity dates between January 2024 and September 2025).

-As of December 31, 2023, the Central Bank has current repurchase agreements of Government- backed credit portfolio represented by securities in the framework of the Reactiva Perú program, which was created in order to ensure the continuity of the chain of payments in the face of the impact of Covid-19 on companies.
+As of December 31, 2024, the Central Bank has current repurchase agreements of Government- backed credit portfolio represented by securities in the framework of the Reactiva Peru program, which was created in order to ensure the continuity of the chain of payments in the face of the impact of Covid-19 on companies.
 This is an instrument which allows the Central Bank to provide liquidity to the financial institutions participating in the program, receiving the Government-backed part of loans as collateral.
-As of December 31, 2023 and 2022, the balance of these operations had an average annual interest rate of 0.50%, with settlement dates between May 2023 and December 2025.
+As of December 31, 2024 and 2023, the balance of these operations had an average annual interest rate of 0.50 percent, with settlement dates between May 2024 and December 2025.
 It is also worth mentioning that these operations have a grace period of up to 12 months.

-As of December 31, 2023 and 2022, in the opinion of the Management of the Central Bank, there is no evidence of impairment.
+As of December 31, 2024 and 2023, in the opinion of the Management of the Central Bank, there is no evidence of impairment.
 Also, accounts receivable from entities of the financial system in liquidation are in the process of collection, and therefore, in accordance with Emergency Decree No. 003-2024 issued on February 22, 2024, Article 9 authorizes the Ministry of Economy and Finance to apply the guarantees that were granted by the "Reactiva Perú" program.

-(b) As of December 31, 2023 and 2022, the Central Bank holds MEF bonds issued in U.S. dollars, acquired in the secondary market, which mature to November 2033, and accrue interest at a rate of 8.75%.
-Additionally, the Central Bank holds MEF bonds issued in Soles, acquired in the secondary market from December of 2020 until the year 2023, which mature between August 2028 and February 2055, and accrue interest at rates ranging between 5.35% and 7.30%.
+(b) As of December 31, 2024 and 2023, the Central Bank holds MEF bonds issued in U.S. dollars, acquired in the secondary market, which mature to November 2033, and accrue interest at a rate of 8.75 percent.
+Additionally, the Central Bank holds MEF bonds issued in Soles, acquired in the secondary market between December 2020 and December 2024, which mature between February 2029 and 2055, and accrue interest at rates ranging between 5.35 percent and 7.60 percent.